cwi-dis/cwi-pcl-codec/README.md

 * Download source tarball for 'libjpeg-turbo' from 'www.libjpeg-turbo.org': https://sourceforge.net/projects/libjpeg-turbo/files/1.5.3/libjpeg-turbo-1.5.3.tar.gz/download
-  Unpack the tarball and start 'cmake_gui', select for source code directory the top-level directory of 'libturbo-jpeg' (contains 'CMakelists.txt'), and for 'binaries' another directory, click 'Configure' and 'Generate'.
+  Unpack the tarball and start 'cmake_gui', select for 'source code' directory the top-level directory of 'libturbo-jpeg' (contains 'CMakelists.txt'), and for 'binaries' another directory, click 'Configure' and 'Generate'.
-  Now in your 'binaries' directory open the file 'libjpeg-turbo' and Build/Install the libjpeg-turbo libraries.
+  Now in your 'binaries' directory open the file 'libjpeg-turbo-1.5.3.sln' with Visual Studio 2015.
+  In the Solution Explorer click Project 'INSTALL'.
+  Select Build->Build Solution, if this is successful  select 'Build->Build INSTALL'.
+  By default this installs the include files and libraries libraries in 'C:\libjpeg-turbo\include' and 'C:\libjpeg-turbo\lib'

 * Next start 'cmake-gui', select for 'source code' the directory 'cwi-pcl-codec' (where this file README.md distributed), and for 'binaries' another directory